hr-survey.com

 The following are results from the 360-Degree Assessment conducted earlier in the year.
 This information can help guide the development of focus areas for the Individual Development Plan.

-1. Company: Attends [Company] gatherings and social events.
-Understands the use of [Company] products and services.
+1. Company: Understands the "basics" as to how [Company] functions/operates.
+Follows existing procedures and processes.
 Impresses upon others the important aspects of [Company].
 Expresses loyalty and dedication to [Company] in interactions with others.

-1. Delegation: Entrusts subordinates with important tasks.
-Sets clear and reasonable expectations for others and follows through on their progress.
-Allows subordinates to use their own methods and procedures.
+1. Delegation: Sets clear and reasonable expectations for others and follows through on their progress.
+Defines goals and objectives for subordinates.
+Entrusts subordinates with important tasks.
 Delegates authority and responsibility to subordinates and holds them accountable for their actions.

-1. Technical: Willingly shares information and expertise; sought out as resource by others Demonstrates mastery of the technical competencies required in his/her work.
+1. Technical: Seeks information from others as needed.
 Willingly shares his/her technical expertise; sought out as resource by others Knows how to produce high quality products/work.
+Willingly shares information and expertise; sought out as resource by others

 Part 3: Individual Productivity and/or SMART Goals